 Denver ranks just above the national average for cost of living but well below many other major U.S. cities.
 There are several housing options available in metro Denver, ranging from executive housing to entry-level homes and apartments.
 Denver’s diverse communities are each unique in their own culture and amenities but all strong in community support and pride.

 Initially, it may be necessary to find a hotel suitable for temporary housing while searching for the right place to live.
-Visit the Hotels & Motels section of the website to find temporary accommodations near National Jewish Health.
 Consider contacting other Foreign Nationals for advice on short-term and long-term accommodations.
 See the Foreign National Directory under Resources and Government Links.

 Find detailed descriptions of Denver’s urban and suburban living communities, maps and other lifestyle information by visiting: